-

 Calcutta Nagar is a series of short compositions that Mayer composed as a remembered celebration of the city of his birth.
 Each miniature composition evokes a section or aspect of the city (Kali Mandir, Hoogley Nadi, Naya Bazaar) and is good demonstration of his eclectic approach to composition and enduring commitment to give voice to both sides of his identity.
 This clip showcases the young Singaporean pianist See Ning Hui from whom we will be hearing more of in the not too distant future, I’m sure.

-Kris Foundation presents 'Allure' 2018, Esplanade Recital Studio
+Solo recital, Kris Foundation presents 'Allure' 2018, Esplanade Recital Studio

 Steinway Regional Finals 2012 (Singapore Grand Prize Winner and representative)